mvdwetering/ynca/README.md

     print(f"{input_info.subunit=}, {input_info.input=}, {input_info.name=}")

 # To get notifications when something changes register callback with the subunit
-# Note that callbacks are called from a different thread and also should not block for too long.
+# Note that callbacks are called from a different thread and also should not block.
 def update_callback():
     print("Something was updated on the MAIN subunit")